wojtuss/models/fluid/chinese_ner/scripts/README.md

 `chmod +x *.sh`

 ## Performance tips
-Use the below flags for best performance:
+Use the below environment flags for best performance:
 ```
 KMP_AFFINITY=granularity=fine,compact,1,0
 OMP_NUM_THREADS=<num_of_physical_threads>
 ```
+For example, you can export them, or add them inside the specific files.

 ## Training
 ### CPU with mkldnn